-KU offers the following programs through its Intercampus Program in Communicative Disorders:
+KU offers the following degree programs through its Intercampus Program in Communicative Disorders:

 Clinical Doctor of Audiology

-The Au.D. degree is intended to train audiologists for clinical practice and is designed to be completed in four years (including summers).
+The Au.D. degree program is intended to train audiologists for clinical practice and is designed to be completed in four years (including summers).
 This program meets the academic and clinical requirements of the American Speech-Language-Hearing Association and is accredited by the ASHA Council on Academic Accreditation in Audiology and Speech-Language Pathology.

 Master of Arts in Speech-Language Pathology

-The master's degree in speech-language pathology prepares new speech-language pathologists to enter the workforce and is typically completed in five full-time semesters, including a summer semester.
+The master's degree program in speech-language pathology prepares new speech-language pathologists to enter the workforce and is typically completed in five full-time semesters, including a summer semester.
 This program will, in most circumstances, satisfy the American Speech-Language Hearing Association's certification standards for continuing on to the clinical fellowship year.
 A certificate of clinical competence in speech-language pathology is awarded upon completion of a successful clinical fellowship.

 Doctor of Philosophy